 4. Buckle pockets.
 No parent wants to dig for their child’s car seat buckles after they’ve placed their baby in their car seat.
 These buckle pockets hold the buckle tongues out to the sides and keep them away when putting baby in her seat.

 6. Laid back legroom calf expansion.
 I love how there is an extension panel that gives up to 2 inches of extra support for rear-facing riders.
-It can also be used for forward facing children as well for leg support.
+It can also be used for forward-facing children and leg support.

 7. It has a 10-year expiration.

 8. Completely flame retardant free.
-I love that Nuna strives to continuously improve their material make up and manufacturing processes to be as mindful as possible, so they can design better gear for us and our families while at the same time bettering the world that our littles will grow up in.
+I love that Nuna strives to continuously improve their material make up and manufacturing processes to be as mindful as possible, so they can design better gear for our families and us while also bettering the world that our littles will grow up in.
 Now, Nuna PIPA™ infant seats and RAVA™ convertible car seats are completely flame retardant free!
-While both seats have always included fabrics that were flame retardant additive free where the child sits, Nuna has now gone one step further to ensure that everything from the fabric to the foam and beyond are both flame resistant and contain no added fire retardant chemicals.
+While both seats have always included flame retardant additive-free fabrics where the child sits, Nuna has now gone one step further to ensure that everything from the fabric to the foam and beyond are flame resistant and contains no added fire retardant chemicals.

 9. High quality.
 In addition to creating the safest products possible, Nuna also looks to create quality, well-designed products.
-Their car seats are beautiful, well made and use top of the line materials.
+Their car seats are beautiful, well made, and use top-of-the-line materials.
 As the new RAVA hits the market, it will also be available in two new colors: Rose and Lake!
-With all of these features, the sleek styling, and the ease of use, the Nuna RAVA is an amazing option.
+The Nuna RAVA is an excellent option with all these features, sleek styling, and ease of use.

-If you’re looking for a car seat that you can use for years that grows with your child, a convertible seat is a great option for you.
-Just be sure to do your research, and determine what your priorities are in a car seat.
-The RAVA checked everything off our list and I highly recommend it to parents who are looking for a long lasting, high quality car seat for their baby.
-To see more information about it, check out our Facebook Live review of the RAVA here.
+A convertible seat is an excellent option if you’re looking for a car seat you can use for years that grows with your child.
+Just be sure to do your research and determine what your priorities are in a car seat.
+The RAVA checked everything off our list, and I highly recommend it to parents looking for a long-lasting, high-quality car seat for their baby.
+To learn more about it, check out our Facebook Live review of the RAVA here.